rust-lang/rfcs/text/0000-procedural-vtables.md

 ## Traits managing the unsizing and projecting

-When unsizing, the `<dyn MyTrait as CustomUnsize>::unsize` is invoked.
+When unsizing, the `<dyn MyTrait as CustomUnsize>::unsize` method is invoked.
 The only reason that trait must be
 `impl const CustomUnsize` is to restrict what kind of things you can do in there, it's not strictly necessary.
 This restriction may be lifted in the future.